xenify-io/litepaper/README.md

 <br>

+USDy is a reward token that incentivizes participation in the YSL.IO ecosystem with stability and sustainability at its core.
+Developed with cutting-edge tokenomincs, the YSL.IO protocol boasts a host of innovative features that make USDy a standout reward token in the DeFi landscape.

-USDy is a stablecoin developed by YSL.IO with a focus on sustainability and price stability.
-The protocol is designed to ensure that USDy liquidity will continue to increase, even in the face of sell pressure.
-This is achieved through a combination of a Price Stability Model, the ability to create USDy-USDC Treasury-Owned Liquidity autonomously, and an innovative Buyback and Burn feature (UBB) that actively works to stabilize the price of USDy.
+One of the key highlights of USDy is its Price Stability Model (PSM), which ensures a continuous increase in liquidity, even in the face of sell pressure.
+The protocol achieves this through a combination of autonomous Treasury-Owned Liquidity creation and an ingenious Buyback and Burn feature (UBB), which actively works to stabilise the price of USDy.

-During UBB activation, the Incentive Buyback mechanism (UIB) kicks in on every purchase of YSL using ChainZap.
-This mechanism uses 100% of the sent USDC to purchase and burn USDy equivalent to 175%, and as a bonus, users receive a complimentary 25% USDy for each purchase.
-This creates a positive feedback loop that increases the demand for YSL, raises the price of USDy, and reduces its supply.

-The protocol generates Treasury-Owned Liquidity for USDy at every point of user interaction.
-As more users join the ecosystem, USDy's liquidity grows autonomously.
-The UBB is activated every 4-epochs if the USDy-USDC pool price falls below $0.95.
+Here's how it works: the UBB is activated every 4-epochs if the USDy pool price falls below $0.95.
 During this time, a portion of the tax from every trade of YSL, xYSL, bYSL, and USDy will be used to purchase and/or burn USDy.
+Additionally, 15% of every HydraVault deposit will also be used to purchase and burn USDy.

+What's more, the protocol generates Treasury-Owned Liquidity for USDy at every point of user interaction, ensuring that as more users join the YSL.IO ecosystem, USDy's liquidity grows autonomously.
+And to further reduce the supply of USDy and increase its price, the Incentive Buyback mechanism (UIB) kicks in every time someone purchases the YSL token using ChainZap.
+This mechanism incorporates a 25% incentive to purchase YSL while actively reducing the supply of USDy.

-Additionally, 15% of every HydraVault deposit will also be used to purchase and burn USDy, resulting in a reduction of USDy supply and an increase in price.
+Here's how it works: all of the USDC sent will be used to purchase and burn USDy equivalent to 175%, and as a bonus, users receive a complimentary 25% USDy for each purchase.
+The result is a reduction in USDy supply and an increase in its price, benefiting USDy holders.

-The USDy Incentive Buyback (UIB) mechanism stabilizes the price of USDy by incorporating a 25% incentive to purchase YSL and actively reducing the supply of USDy in the process.
-The UIB performs an automated buyback and burn of USDy from the USDC received for every YSL purchase, and in return, the user receives YSL as well as a 25% bonus in USDy.
-The UIB is only in effect while the UBB is active and USDy is trading at a maximum of $1.05.

-In summary, USDy is a stablecoin developed by YSL.IO with a focus on sustainability, price stability, and liquidity growth.
-Its unique features, such as UBB and UIB mechanisms, ensure that USDy remains stable and continues to grow in value and liquidity.
+In conclusion, USDy is a carefully crafted by YSL.IO with a focus on price stability, and liquidity growth.
+With innovative features like UBB and UIB, USDy liquidity will continue to grow autonomously while its price remains stable, creating a sustainable, less volatile and more robust ecosystem.

 <br>